sdbuchanan/HtB-Writeups-Retired/writeup/writeup.md

 ```
 There we have the user flag.

-## Root Flag
+### Root Flag

-Time to privesc.
+Time to PrivEsc.
 It’s a linux box, so first things first lets get my favorite recon script to the box – I copied raw from github:

 ```console
 jkr@writeup:~/tmp$ touch linenum.sh